Lunnasting and Delting, Shetland

-A calm day at Toft The areas known as Lunnasting and Delting are diverse in that some of Shetland’s most unspoilt natural attractions lie side-by-side with the oil and gas production infrastructure that provides a living for many islanders.
-From wonderful wildlife and peaceful historical sites to the daily bustle of the energy industry, there is plenty to see and experience in this part of Shetland.
+The areas known as Lunnasting and Delting are diverse in that some of Shetland’s most unspoilt natural attractions lie side-by-side with the oil and gas industry infrastructure that provides a living for many islanders.
+From wonderful wildlife and peaceful historical sites to the daily bustle of energy-related business, there is plenty to see and experience in this part of Shetland.

-The lovely old Kirk of Lunna, St Margaret’s (1753), is one of the oldest churches still in use in Shetland.
+There has been a church at Lunna since medieval times.
+The present Kirk of Lunna (St Margaret’s) was built in 1753 and is one of the loveliest churches in Shetland.
 The graves of three unknown Norwegians are in the churchyard.
 There is a well-preserved stone harbour and a small, beehive shaped, lime-burning kiln nearby.

 Lunna House (1660) was the former seat of the Hunter family, and the original base for the daring ‘Shetland Bus’ operations during World War Two.
 The folly on the opposite hill was a lookout to see that tenants did not trade to advantage with other merchants.